Ajax23/PoreMS/docsrc/workflow.rst

 ===================

 In this workflow a simply pore simulation system will be created with TMS as surface molecules.
-Additionaly the GROMACS simulation package will be utilized.
+Additionally, the GROMACS simulation package will be utilized.

 Create surface molecules
 ------------------------

-Trimethysilyl or for short TMS is a simple surface group that can be imported from the porems package.
+Trimethylsilyl or for short TMS is a simple surface group that can be imported from the porems package.

 .. code-block:: python